nittiinn/nittiinn/README.md

 •###👀 I'm interested in coding...

-•💻 I’m a Frontend Web Developer, aspiring to become a Software Engineer .
+•💻 I’m a Web Developer, aspiring to become a Software Engineer .

 •🌱 I’m currently, pursuing my B-tech from Barkatullah University Bhopal🧑‍🎓.